Managing question and sensor thresholds

 Threshold indicator icons appear wherever you view and select questions or sensors in the Tanium Console.
 After modifying threshold values, verify that the Tanium Server applied your changes.

-The Content > Sensors page displays runtime statistics for all sensors.
+The Administration > Content > Sensors page displays runtime statistics for all sensors.

 - In the Ask a Question field, type a question that uses a sensor expected to have a short runtime, such as Computer Name, and a sensor expected to have a long runtime, such as Running Processes of User.
 For example: Get Computer Name and Running Processes Of User[admin] from all machines.
 Press Enter to display a list of suggested questions.